liplan/signaltobook/README.md

 Encrypted attachments are detected and transparently decrypted using the file keys stored in the database so that embedded images appear in the final PDF.
+Unencrypted attachments are copied into a temporary `images/` directory so that they can be referenced by the HTML template.
+These copies are removed after the PDF is generated.

 ## Usage